Jayanth0124/oop-unit-2-c-/README.md

 p5-Friend function list department wise

-p6, p7-eligible for vote or not
+p6-eligible for vote or not

+p7-comparing of 2 strings

 p8-Create a class Vector with a single dimensional array, and size as data members

 p9-simple interest

 p10-fibonacci series

+p11-smaller number from from a given number.

 p12-marks of a student